cameraui/sdk/go/docs/api/plugin.md

 	    // DownloadManager mints token-protected download URLs for files the
 	    // plugin wants to expose to the UI.
 	    DownloadManager *DownloadManager
+	    // NotificationManager publishes notifications into the host so they fan
+	    // out to every installed Notifier-plugin and the in-app UI.
+Requires
+	    // CapabilityPublishNotifications in the plugin contract.
+	    NotificationManager *NotificationManager
 	    // StoragePath is the absolute path to the plugin's writable storage
 	    // directory (created and cleaned up by the host).
 	    StoragePath string